maw-agents/uritp-docs/docs/index.md

 This site is the current version.
 If you are reading a PDF or a slide deck someone emailed you, assume it is out of date and check here instead.

+!!! success "Welcome!"
+    Welcome to the *Production Resource Portal*

 <!-- The "Where to start" table that used to sit here moved into the sidebar as
      the Quick Links section, 2026-08-01, Michael.
 Edit that list in quick-links.yml at the repo root.